xErik/nftgen/README.md

 2. **Manually**: Adjust probabilities in project-file
 3. Generate NFT metadata files
 4. Analyse rarity distribution, backtrace to 2.
+5. Crunch layers images for faster NFT generation
-5. Generate NFT images
+6. Generate NFT images
-6. **Manually**: Upload NFT images and get a CID
+7. **Manually**: Upload NFT images and get a CID
-7. Update all metadata files with CID
+8. Update all metadata files with CID
-8. **Manually**: Upload metadata files
+9. **Manually**: Upload metadata files

 Which translates to these commands: